 As an Instagram user myself, I actually found it pretty easy to recognize that Instagram isn’t reality.
 I knew it.

 For me, the problem began when I started posting for my blog and curating a feed that I was proud of.

 I quickly began to notice that my photos only did well if they had me in it and when I was wearing something feminine and flattering.
 By observation, I realized that so many amazing accounts weren’t getting the exposure they deserved because their bodies weren’t what people wanted to see…

-I slowly discovered that the accounts that grew the quickest were the ones that fit into the standard of what the users wanted to see; the white women who own hundreds of bikinis and spend their days laying on a beach in the Maldives or dancing around the rice paddies in Bali.
+I slowly discovered that the accounts that grew the quickest were the ones that fit into the standard of what the users desired; the white women who own hundreds of bikinis and spend their days laying on a beach in the Maldives or dancing around the rice paddies in Bali.

-I guess these accounts become popular because that’s what the everyday user dreams of – it’s a form of escapism.
+I guess these accounts become popular because that’s what so many users dream of – it’s a form of escapism.
 But unfortunately, that’s not real life.

 So after constantly seeing these accounts circulating, I realised that it was slowly taking a toll on what I thought about my own content.
 I caught myself looking at photos of myself and not being happy with my body, or the clothes I was wearing or the way my hair was done.